hazybluedot/www-source/content/project_guidelines.md

    from a configuration file or command line argument, not hard coded in the source.
 3. If you choose to extend a previous project, or another open source project, schedule a meeting with me so we can discuss details.
-In encourage this, but it is important to be extremely clear with regards to what you are contributing so as to adhere to the Virginia Tech (and your own personal) Honor Code.
+I encourage this, but it is important to be extremely clear with regards to what you are contributing so as to adhere to the Virginia Tech (and your own personal) Honor Code.